 Most manufacturers offer both waterproof and non-waterproof boots.
 If you go hunting on very dry upland terrain, you can go for the second option because they are cheaper.
 However, we still recommend the water-resistant product to keep your feet all dry and warm in case of sudden rain or so.

 Think about a sudden rain, snow, or a dewy field you might encounter while hunting upland.
 Your feet get soaked then, and nothing runs a hunt in that situation.

 Insulated or non-insulated boots are a question that should be answered by the hunting seasons and temperatures outside, as well as your own inner thermostat.

 Insulated boots are recommended for cold weather.
 Boots’ brands often indicate the insulation is in grams from 200 to 2000 grams.
 The higher it is, the better to keep your feet warm and toasty.

 The sole is another important factor to consider as it is the soul of any hunting shoe.

 The thin sole lacks traction and shock absorption, so you might do more skating in the fields rather than walking.
 You are also at risk of hurting by nails, sore and tired feet.

 Of all the boots above, the Irish Setter Men’s 838 Wingshooter is the winner for the best upland hunting boots around.

-This boot is provided by the well-known brand, meaning that you can rest assured of quality and durability on any hunting terrain.
+This boot is provided by a well-known brand, meaning that you can rest assured of quality and durability on any hunting terrain.
 It is also lightweight and waterproof enough to keep your feet comfortable and dry the whole time.

 Only the short ankle length should be improved – but you can solve it by wearing long trousers to give extra protection.